 The Counseling Center provides counseling services to UNCG students addressing a diverse range of mental health and developmental concerns.
 Trainees will provide individual psychotherapy and receive individual and group supervision.
 In addition, trainees will attend staff meetings, case conferences and training seminars and have opportunities to co-facilitate groups and outreach programs.
 Our diverse staff has extensive clinical and supervision/training experience and enjoys working with trainees.
 The Counseling Center is part of Student Health Services on campus.

 Applicants are asked to complete the trainee application at the close of the fall semester.
 Electronic submissions are preferred.
-Review of applications begins on February 3rd, 2014, and continues until the positions are filled.
+Review of applications begins on February 15, 2016.

 Send materials and direct questions to:

 Keilan Rickard, Ph.D., HSP-P, Training Coordinator.

 107 Gray Drive

 University of North Carolina at Greensboro